Every Girl in This Town

 "Every Girl in This Town" is a song written by Erik Dylan, Connie Harrington and Caitlyn Smith, and recorded by American country music artist Trisha Yearwood.
-It was released in June 2019 as the lead single from her twelfth studio album, Every Girl, her first album of original music since 2007's Heaven, Heartache and the Power of Love.
+It was released on June 6, 2019, as the lead single from her fifteenth studio album, Every Girl, her first album of original music since Heaven, Heartache and the Power of Love (2007).

 Yearwood announced the Every Girl on Tour, her first solo tour in five years, in promotion of her new music.

 Content

 The song was written by Erik Dylan, Connie Harrington and Caitlyn Smith and has been described as a "scintillating, slow-building power ballad" with "a message of empowerment and solidarity to young girls and women everywhere."
 Yearwood referred to the song as emotional and inspiring, and said the lyrics reminded her of herself as "that little girl who believed anything and everything was possible" and that it serves a reminder to just be yourself.